Bisonai/awesome-edge-machine-learning/Papers/AutoML/README.md

 [Back to Papers](https://github.com/bisonai/awesome-edge-machine-learning/tree/master/Papers)

-Automated machine learning (AutoML) is the process of automating the end-to-end process of applying machine learning to real-world problems<sup><a href="https://en.wikipedia.org/wiki/Automated_machine_learning" targe="_blank">Wikipedia</a></sup>.
-AutoML is for example used to design new efficient neural architectures with a constraint on a computational budget (defined either as a number of FLOPS or as an inference time measured on real device) or a size of the architecture.
+Automated machine learning (AutoML) is the process of automating the end-to-end process of applying machine learning to real-world problems.<sup><a href="https://en.wikipedia.org/wiki/Automated_machine_learning" targe="_blank">Wikipedia</a></sup> AutoML is for example used to design new efficient neural architectures with a constraint on a computational budget (defined either as a number of FLOPS or as an inference time measured on real device) or a size of the architecture.

 ## [ProxylessNAS: Direct Neural Architecture Search on Target Task and Hardware](https://arxiv.org/abs/1812.00332), 2018/12